yuzakki/yuzakki/README.md

 Baccalaureate Degree: Graduation Year 2023

 ## Contact Me
-Feel free to reach out to me via email at my email above or connect with me on LinkedIn.
+Feel free to reach out to me via email at my email above or connect with me on WhatsApp => +212 766 447 420